CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 (8) It’s impossible to treat the subject of reporting adequately in the present publication, (9) but we will proceed to give a few hints which will be of use to students.
 (10)

-1. In abbreviating a common word it’s generally sufficient to write the first 2 (11) or 3 letters of the termination, but terminations and inflexions which are evidently required (12) by the context may be omitted.
+1. In abbreviating a common word it’s generally sufficient to write the first 2 (11) or 3 letters of the termination, but terminations and <-- cspell:disable -->inflexions which are evidently <-- cspell:enable -->required (12) by the context may be omitted.
    Mere initials may be largely used for repeated names (13) and titles.
    Examples
+<-- cspell:disable -->
    - s = sir,
    - l = lord,
    - p = page,